29429 Zip Code Natural Disasters and Weather Extremes

 Historical Earthquake Events

-A total of 3 historical earthquake events that had recorded magnitudes of 3.5 or above found in or near 29447 Zip Code.
+A total of 1 historical earthquake event that had a recorded magnitude of 3.5 or above found in or near 29429 Zip Code.

 |Distance (miles)||Date||Magnitude||Depth (km)||Latitude||Longitude|

 A total of 7 historical tornado events that had recorded magnitude of 2 or above found in or near 29429 Zip Code.